 - Stress or anxiety is said to trigger aphthous mouth ulcers in some people.

 - A reaction to a medication is a rare cause.

 What are the treatment options?

-Treatment aims to ease the pain when ulcers occur, and to help them to heal as quickly as possible.
+Treatment aims to ease the pain and to help them to heal as quickly as possible.